argimenes/speedy-ts-reactive/docs/architecture/OVERVIEW.md

 ## Current boundaries and transitional areas

 - Legacy `src/blocks` code coexists as reference and for unmigrated context.
 Do not infer the reactive extension path from it.
-- `BlockRegistry` and `CommandRegistry` are explicit per editor; there is no module scanning or automatic plugin discovery.
+- `BlockRegistry`, `CommandRegistry` and bindings have owner-aware disposable registration.
+Application composition activates Timer through `FeatureHost`; there is no module scanning or automatic plugin discovery.
+- Module lifetime, mounted Block-instance lifetime and authored state are separate.
+Timer instances receive self-bound runtimes and use existing Solid cleanup.
+- Feature UI contributions currently cover only the document-actions and Add Block slots; broader extension points remain planned.
 - The binding catalogue registers semantic actions, but implementations are distributed between the gateway, command registry, and specific UI/runtime services.
 - Standoff styles and Block appearance are tables/switches, not public renderer registries.
 - Durable Block history is feature-flagged off by default and has stricter document identity/enrollment rules than ordinary undo.